 Let’s look at the causes of these feelings and solutions to having you live the life you dreamt of when you first decided to take the path of business ownership.

 Lack of Time

-When you complain about time it is only because there are other things you would rather be spending your time doing.
-It is not because there is not enough time.
-When we are spending our time on things we don’t enjoy they become a stress versus bringing us pleasure.
+When you complain about time, it’s only because there are other things you would rather be spending your time doing.
+It’s not because there isn’t enough time.
+When we are spending our time on things we don’t enjoy they bring us stress instead of pleasure.
 We always have the time to spend on the things that are most important to us.

 Lack of Education

 You are a very intelligent person!
 You had to be in order to graduate from veterinary college.
 However, you may be very ignorant when it comes to successfully operating a business.
 Just because you are an excellent veterinarian does not automatically translate into you being an excellent veterinary hospital owner.